Price: MSRP $649+

 Full Nuna MIXX review coming soon, stay tuned!

-Thanks to its sturdier wheels, the UPPAbaby Cruz V2 acts more like an all-terrain stroller than its previous iteration, while its other recent upgrades — like the larger wheels, larger basket and higher weight — make it more similar to the Vista, with still a more compact build and a cheaper price point.
-All-in-all, the UPPAbaby Cruz V2 is a rock-solid choice for use with one child (or two, with a stroller board) that will serve you well for years to come.
+Thanks to its sturdier wheels, the UPPAbaby Cruz V2 acts more like an all-terrain stroller than its previous iteration, while its other recent upgrades — like the larger wheels, larger basket and higher weight — make it more similar to the UPPAbaby Vista, with still a more compact build and a cheaper price point.
+All-in-all, this UPPAbaby stroller is a rock-solid choice for use with one child (or two, with a stroller board) that will serve you well for years to come.

 We think it’s best for those who don’t have to haul it in and out of the trunk and for those looking for a superior ride but with an elevated, luxury look.